March 3, 2018 - Learn more about the importance of the deep ocean with NOAA and Audubon Staff.

 For teachers of 6th - 12th grades (lessons can be scaled down to suit educator needs)

-Educators are invited to join NOAA and Audubon Staff to learn more about the importance of ocean exploration and the current technologies used to explore the deep ocean.
-The workshop will introduce standards-based, hands-on activities and other online resources that guide classroom teaching and learning.
-Ocean health, unique underwater habitats, underwater mapping and remotely operated vehicles are just a few of the topics to be addressed.
-This project has been made possible with support of the National Marine Sanctuary Foundation.
-Please find out more about the National Marine Sanctuary Foundation at www.NMSFocean.org.
+Educators are invited to join NOAA OER staff to learn more about the importance of ocean exploration, current exploration technologies, and recent deep-sea discoveries.
+This full day Professional Development workshop will introduce standards-based, hands-on activities and other resources that guide classroom teaching and learning.
+Ocean health, unique underwater habitats, underwater mapping and remotely-operated vehicles are just a few of the topics to be addressed.

 Registration is required and space is limited.
-Educators will receive the NOAA Ship Okeanos Explorer Education Materials Collection Volume 1: Why Do We Explore? and Volume 2: How Do We Explore?, additional resources, a certificate of participation, continental breakfast and lunch, and a $75 stipend.
+Educators will receive the NOAA Ship Okeanos Explorer Education Materials Collection Volume 1: Why Do We Explore? and Volume 2: How Do We Explore?, additional resources, a NOAA Ocean Exploration Certificate of Participation, continental breakfast, lunch, and a $75 stipend.
 Lessons are designed for grades 6-12 but many activities can be scaled to suit educator needs.